track-gap-ana/filter/README.md

 - double check your `samples.yaml` config file before running.
 Please keep Zodaic version the same between online and offline processes.

 ## 1. Variable Calculator:
+##### Required:

+`--type`
+`--var`

+##### Options:
+`--dag` : use if you have produced the samples you want to use in the calculator were created with DAGMan (directory structure differences)
+`--redo` : use if you have already created hdf5 files `--withbkg`
+`--fast`
 #### Background samples:
 Running to `--redo` the csv files already created with 100 events, explicit calling of the hist flags, and the type of histogram you're making is for later stack plots.
 Running `--withbkg` means you are doing bkg *only* calculations and stack booking.

-`python src/trackgapana.py --redo --var --type stack --withbkg `
+`python bin/trackgapana.py --redo --var --type stack --withbkg `

 ##### Signal samples:

 Same as bkg except without `--withbkg` flag
-`python src/trackgapana.py --redo --var --type stack`
+`python bin/trackgapana.py --redo --var --type stack`

+When you have samples produced with DAGMan jobs:
+`python bin/trackgapana.py --var --type stack -sp /data/user/vparrish/llp_ana/offline/output/lateGemini/110724/test/ -o outdir/new_muon_filter/post_filter/apply --debug --dag --redo --fast`

 All event trees should now be in `.hdf5` files in your outdir, including your CORSIKA file (with calculated variables plus relevant variables for weighting during plotting), and signal files.